vdojnov/4D-Documentation/ORDA/ORDA Cheet Sheet.md

 * We have a DataClass for both Employees and Companies, The can be found in the classes folder named "Companies" and "Employees"

-In this example we will look at the _Employees_ DataClass.
-We want a functions for when an Employee is hired by one of our companies:
+In this example, we will look at the _Employees_ DataClass.
+We want a function for when an employee is hired by one of our companies:

 <!-- ```4D
 Class extends DataClass